Délia Tétreault

-Délia Tétreault, M.I.C., also known as Mother Marie of the Holy Spirit (Mère Marie-du-Saint-Esprit) (4 February 1865 – 1 October 1941), was a Canadian religious sister.
+Délia Tétreault, religious name Marie of the Holy Spirit (Marie-du-Saint-Esprit) (4 February 1865 – 1 October 1941), was a Canadian religious sister.
 Though she never left her homeland, she felt called to serve the needy of the world, for which purpose she founded the Missionary Sisters of the Immaculate Conception in 1902, the first missionary congregation of Canadian origin.
-The cause for her beatification is under study by the Holy See.
+The cause for Tétreault's beatification was opened in 1982.

 Early life

 Délia Tétreault was born in Marieville, Quebec, on 4 February 1865.
 She and her twin brother, Roch, were among nine children of Alexis Tétreault, a farmer, and his wife, Céline Ponton.
 Délia was often sick, and Roch died at the age of seven months.
 Their mother died two years later.
 Alexis Tétreault subsequently decided to emigrate to the United States, and Délia was taken in by her aunt, Julie Ponton, and her husband, Jean Alix.

 Tétreault was raised in a very religious household.
 When she was a child, she would hide in the attic and read periodicals published by the Propagation of the Faith and the Holy Childhood Association, both founded to promote the missionary activity of the Catholic Church in Asia and Africa.
 For her education, Tétreault's aunt enrolled her in the village school, run by the Sisters of the Presentation of Mary.

 One night, the young Tétreault had a significant dream.
 She was kneeling by her bed when all at once, she saw a wheat field.
 The heads of the wheat each changed to those of children from different parts of the world.
 At the age of 13, she began to feel a calling to the religious life and to serve the needy of the earth.
 At the age of 15, she made a vow of perpetual chastity.